CME2023 : Transfer Processes 2

 Teaching Rationale And Relationship

-Lectures convey the mathematical concepts and techniques in fluid mechanics and heat transfer; tutorials (given within lecture slots) are used to provide supervised problem solving; assignments are for independent study and research.
+Lectures convey the mathematical concepts and techniques in fluid mechanics and heat transfer; tutorials are used to provide supervised problem solving; workshops are used to provide support during the open-ended design case study assignment, and additional time is reserved for independent study, for literature and digital sources research, and for assessment preparation.

 Assessment Methods